connorkuehl/photo-file-tree/README.md

 ### Flags/Options

-* `--dry-run` allows you to preview where the image will be moved without touching anything on disk.
+* `--dry-run` allows you to preview where the images will be moved without touching anything on disk.

 * `--root` is a required argument that tells the script where the top-level directory is to begin sorting the images to.
-If you specify `--root C:\Users\Connor\Pictures` then it will sort images to `C:\Users\Connor\Pictures\YEAR\MONTH\DAY\image.jpg`
+If you specify `--root C:\Users\Connor\Pictures` then it will sort images to `C:\Users\Connor\Pictures\YEAR\MONTH\DAY\image.jpg`.

+* The remaining items passed to the script should be the images that you want sorted.